-Social Care supports and safeguards children and young people up to the age of 18 with a disability or special educational needs (or 25 years with an EHC plan).
+Social Care provides support and safeguards children and young people up to the age of 18 with a disability or special educational needs (or 25 years with an EHC plan).

-Adult Social Care - An adult aged 18 - 25 years who has an Education, Health and Care Plan (EHCP), will be open to the Children and Young People Disability Service and will be assessed as to whether they require social care support through an Adult Social Care Assessment.
-If an adult does not have an EHCP (no longer in education), they will be referred to Adult Services.
+An adult aged 18 to 25 years who has an Education, Health and Care Plan (EHCP), will be open to the Children and Young People Disability Service and will be assessed as to whether they require social care support through an Adult Social Care Assessment.
+If an adult does not have an EHCP because they are no longer in education, they will be referred to Adult Services.

-Occupational Therapy a service to disabled children, young adults, their carers and families.
-An OT undertakes a functional assessment in the child's or young adult home environment, identifying their needs and planning with the child,young adult and family how best these needs can be met.
+A service to disabled children, young adults, their carers and families.
+An OT undertakes a functional assessment in the child's or young adult home environment, identifying their needs and planning with the child, young adult and family how best these needs can be met.
 This might include provision of daily living equipment and/or recommended housing adaptations.
 Self-referrals can be made to the single point of access.

-Short Break services to give children and young people aged 0-18 enjoyable experiences and offer parents and carers a break from caring.
+Giving children and young people aged 0 to 18 enjoyable experiences and offer parents and carers a break from caring.

-Local Offer - Maintaining and reviewing the SEND Local Offer website so that families know which services are available and how to access them.
-Any feedback to improve the website, please contact: Local.Offer@achievingforchildren.org.uk
+Maintaining and reviewing this SEND Local Offer website so that families know which services are available and how to access them.
+If you have feedback to improve the website, please contact: Local.Offer@achievingforchildren.org.uk